TestFX/TestFX/README.md

 TestFX
 ======

-TestFX is an easy-to-use library for testing [JavaFX](http://www.oracle.com/us/technologies/java/fx/overview/index.html).
+Easy-to-use library for testing [JavaFX](http://www.oracle.com/us/technologies/java/fx/overview/index.html).
 TestFX provides:

  - A fluent and clean API for interacting with, and verifying the behavior of, JavaFX applications.
  - Supports Hamcrest Matchers and Lambda expressions.